webix-hub/docs/data/api/ui.filemanager_onaftermenu_event.md

 onAfterMenu
 =============

-@todo:
-	check

 @short:
-	fires after the Actions menu is opened on clicking [the Menu button](file_manager/configuration.md#menubutton)
+	fires after the Actions menu is opened on clicking the <a href="file_manager/configuration.md#menubutton">Menu button</a>

 @params: